ejhammond/react-responsive-system/README.md

 // generate the ResponsiveSystem pieces, and export them to be used throughout your app export const {
-  ScreenClassProvider, // React Context Provider that supplies the current screen class to your comps responsive, // a High-Order Component that can be used to make your comps responsive useResponsiveProps, // a Hook that can be used to make your comps responsive } = createResponsiveSystem({
+  ScreenClassProvider, // React Context Provider that supplies the current screen class to your comps responsive, // wraps your component to make it responsive } = createResponsiveSystem({
   breakpoints,
   // this is the screenClass that will be used if we can't determine the width of the window (e.g. during SSR)